-Spark Academy does not tolerate bullying and adheres to the legal definition and regulations concerning bullying per NH RSA 193-F. Allegations of bullying will be investigated by the director or designee and or the board of trustees.
+Spark Academy does not tolerate bullying and adheres to the legal definition and regulations concerning bullying per NH RSA 193-F. Allegations of bullying will be investigated by the director or designee.
 Investigation and subsequent action will be conducted with the intent of fair evaluation of the allegations and protection of the rights of all parties involved.
-Where appropriate, those designated by the school to address the matter will attempt to bring increased awareness, discussion, agreement, and resolution, and restoration to all parties concerned.
+Where appropriate, those designated by the school to address the matter will attempt to bring increased awareness, discussion, agreement, resolution, and restoration to all parties concerned.